 A free-trade zone (FTZ) is an area designated for managing a business.
 It allows you to launch and run your own business without additional taxes.

 Freehold zones are areas designated for foreign property buyers.
 Foreign buyers who purchase real estate in Dubai in the freehold areas become its rightful owners.
-You do not need to have UAE citizenship for this.
+You do not need to have UAE citizenship or residency for this.

 Mainland zones